foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       4. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       5. Profit!

+=== "Using pip"
+      1. On Linux ensure you have `ocl-icd-libopencl1` installed when using the gigahorse backend
+      2. Run `pip install foxy-farmer`
+      3. Run using `foxy-farmer` and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.

+        !!! note
+            You can join the pool at any time, just run `foxy-farmer join-pool`.
+You can add `--fee` to supply a fee in case the mempool is full.

+      4. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+      5. Profit!

 === "Running from source"

       1. On Linux ensure you have `ocl-icd-libopencl1` installed when using the gigahorse backend